Rhizome-Conifer/conifer/README.md

 #### Anonymous Mode

-By default webrecorder disallows anonymous recording.
+By default Conifer disallows anonymous recording.
 To enable this feature, set ANON_DISABLED=false to the wr.env file and restart.

 *Note: Previously the default setting was anonymous recording enabled (`ANON_DISABLED=false`)*

 #### Storage

-Webrecorder uses the `./data/` directory for local storage, or an external backend, currently supporting S3.
+Conifer uses the `./data/` directory for local storage, or an external backend, currently supporting S3.

 The `DEFAULT_STORAGE` option in `wr.env` configures storage options, which can be `DEFAULT_STORAGE=local` or `DEFAULT_STORAGE=s3`

-Webrecorder uses a temporary storage directory for data while it is actively being captured, and temporary collections.
+Conifer uses a temporary storage directory for data while it is actively being captured, and temporary collections.
 Data is moved into the 'permanent' storage when the capturing process is completed or a temporary collection is imported into a user account.

 The temporary storage directory is: `WARCS_DIR=./data/warcs`.